James Wani Igga: Post-war politics

 Following the 2005 signing of the Comprehensive Peace Agreement establishing the autonomy of Southern Sudan, Igga was in charge of changing the SPLM from an insurgent strategic leadership to a political party.
 He was chosen as the speaker of Southern Sudan Legislative Assembly in 2005, and he continued in that office until independence in 2011.
 In addition, he was appointed caretaker governor of Upper Nile State for the transitional period.

-Igga read out the proclamation of independence when the two Sudans divided.
+Igga read out the proclamation of independence when the two Sudan's divided.
 He continued as the legislative speaker of the lower house from 2011 to 2013.

 President Salva Kiir appointed Igga as vice president on 23 August 2013 to replace Riek Machar, who he had dismissed a month previously.
 He was required to resign as speaker.
 Igga was unanimously confirmed by the National Assembly on 26 August.

+On 30 May 2020, Igga tested positive for COVID-19 during the COVID-19 pandemic in South Sudan.

-On 19 August 2020, six of Igga's bodyguards were killed in a road ambush by National Salvation Front rebels in Igga's home town of Lobonok.
+On 19 August 2020, six of Igga's bodyguards were killed in a road ambush by National Salvation Front rebels in Igga's hometown of Lobonok.
 He was not with those bodyguards at the time.

+On 10 February 2025, President Kiir implemented a cabinet reshuffle that resulted in the replacement of Igga as vice president by Benjamin Bol Mel and Igga becoming secretary-general of the SPLM.